-License Class Equipment Allowed to Install Special Conditions C61/D34 Wood stove/insert Pellet stove/insert Electric, propane, or natural gas stove/insert As long as there are no modifications/alterations to the structure.
+License Class Equipment Allowed to Install Special Conditions C61/D34 Wood stove/insert Pellet stove/insert Electric stove/insert heater As long as there are no modifications/alterations to the structure.
 Furthermore, a C61/D34 contractor cannot perform any masonry facing work associated with the stove/insert installation.
-C20 Wood stove/insert Pellet stove/insert Electric, propane, or natural gas stove/insert, Heat pump В Wood stove/insert Pellet stove/insert, Electric, propane, or natural gas stove/insert, Heat pump A "B" contractor is allowed to install listed heating equipment if the installation was part of a larger project that included at least two unrelated trades.
+C20 Wood stove/insert Pellet stove/insert Electric stove/insert heater Heat pump В Wood stove/insert Pellet stove/insert, Electric stove/insert heater Heat pump A "B" contractor is allowed to install listed heating equipment if the installation was part of a larger project that included at least two unrelated trades.
 Framing and carpentry does not count towards the count of unrelated trades.
 Without performing additional trades or holding additional license, a B-contractor would be required to subcontract with an individual holding a C61/D34 or C20 License.